palantir/conjure-go/conjure/cycles/README.md

 - An [**edge**](https://en.wikipedia.org/wiki/Glossary_of_graph_theory#edge) connects two nodes on a graph, that is, between two nodes, there is either an edge or there isn't.
 - A **partition** of a graph is a grouping of nodes such as each node of the graph is part of exactly one group.
+A partition is deemed minimal according to some condition if it minimizes the number of groups according to the condition.
 - A [**directed graph**](https://en.wikipedia.org/wiki/Directed_graph) is a graph where all edges have a direction.
 When an edge has a direction, the edge defines exactly one source node and one destination node.
 In this case we say there is an edge from the souce node to the destination node.
-- The **type graph** of a conjure IR is a graph where each type represents a node in the graph.
+- The **type graph** of a conjure definition is a graph where each type represents a node in the graph.
 If the type of node `u` is an object or union that references a type of node `v`, then there is a directed edge from `u` to `v`.
 - A [**path**](https://en.wikipedia.org/wiki/Path_(graph_theory)) on a directed graph is an ordered list of nodes such